 Preheat oven to 450°F.

-Pour remaining oil mixture into a 9x11-inch baking sheet.
+Pour remaining oil mixture into a 9x11-inch baking dish.
 Use a pastry brush to coat the pan.

 Add the dough to the pan and work the dough to the edges.
 Use your fingers to create dimples in the dough.